Beyonce And Jay-Z Tease Fans With Vow Renewal Pic During First Show Of ‘On The Run II’ Tour

-Beyoncé and Jay-Z just dropped a major hint to their fans that they renewed their wedding vows during their On the Run Tour II kickoff show on June 6 in Cardiff, U.K. In a sweet photo, the singing superstars can be seen on a screen in all-white attire joined by 6-year-old daughter Blue Ivy and 11-month-old twins Rumi and Sir.
+Beyonce and Jay-Z just dropped a major hint to their fans that they renewed their wedding vows during their On the Run Tour II kickoff show on June 6 in Cardiff, U.K. In a sweet photo, the singing superstars can be seen on a screen in all-white attire joined by 6-year-old daughter Blue Ivy and 11-month-old twins Rumi and Sir.

 Fans speculated that the photo was indeed a pic from a vow renewal ceremony although this has not been confirmed by the couple.
 The message “THIS IS REAL LOVE” was projected during the film as the couple sang their 2009 duet “Young Forever.”
 Beyonce and Jay-Z celebrated their 10-year anniversary on April 4.

 Before the couple shared the footage of the ceremony, photos of the pair holding two babies were shared.
 Alongside the pics were the words “LOVE IS UNIVERSAL” and “LOVE NEVER CHANGES.”
-The photos that accompanied the quotes were reportedly not the one-year-old twins of the couple.
-“At the end of the show the Carter babies were included in a family collage [however] the babies in the film clip at the beginning were not their children,” a source remarked to People Magazine.
+The photos that accompanied the quotes were reportedly not the 1-year-old twins of the couple.
+“At the end of the show, the Carter babies were included in a family collage [however] the babies in the film clip at the beginning were not their children,” a source remarked to People Magazine.

 Beyoncé & JAY-Z renewed their vows together with Blue and The Twins ❤️ ????#OTRII #Cardiff pic.twitter.com/MlPnV8lo0L